 The Squatty Potty design is one that blends neatly into the toilet to look like it’s an accessory.
 When not in use, you can slide in snugly below the toilet bowl without taking up much space.
 Best of all, it doesn’t cost limbs and you can choose a taller version if your toilet is a comfort height model.
 Or if your bathroom is wood themed you have a choice of Slim which is made of sculpted plywood to get a seamless blend into your bathroom.
 Or the old fashioned Tao Bamboo for a rustic themed bathroom design, which has a selectable 2 height options.

 Happily Ever After…

 There you have it.
 There’s no need to dump your prized throne for that ugly hole on the floor just to protect your ass (sorry can’t hold it anymore).
 Toilet squatting is the right posture like it or not.
-And hopefully in the future we can see more creative toilet designs that are both toilet squatting friendly and great to look at.
+And hopefully, in the future we can see more creative toilet designs that are both toilets squatting friendly and great to look at.

 So stop blaming the flush toilet for the pain it caused to your rear.
 Be thankful to Sir John Harington for his invention and move on with whatever squat stool you have chosen.
 Life outside is more beautiful than the toilet regardless of how it looks.
 But a healthy digestive system is all that matters….after all, you can’t enjoy anything in life constipated.